ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad i think)

 - Command Block modification (in survival mode.
-Again could be possible - MM64)
+Again this could be possible - MM64)

 - Working FLY / Airjump (this can be possible if RealPacket does the reset to the desync. this is also for nofall. see this https://codeberg.org/RealPacket/VapeForMiniblox/pulls/7

-- Disabler
+- Disabler for movement etc